A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Main results

 \subsection{The WAN estimator: When workers' ordering is (approximately) known}

 Several organizations employ crowdsourcing workers only after a thorough testing and calibration process.
-This section is devoted to a setting in which the workers are calibrated, in the sense that it is known how they are ordered in terms of their respective abilities.
+Motivated by this fact, we now turn to the study of the setting in which the workers are calibrated, in the sense that it is known how they are ordered in terms of their respective abilities.
 More formally, recall from Section~\ref{SecObsModel} that any matrix $\probmxstar \in \classPerm$ is associated with two permutations: a permutation of the workers in terms of their abilities, and a permutation of the questions in terms of their difficulty.
 In this section, we assume that the permutation of the workers is (approximately) known to the estimation algorithm.
 Note that the estimator does \emph{not} know the permutation of the questions, nor does it know the values of the entries of $\probmxstar$.

 Given a permutation $\permwork$ of the workers, our estimator consists of two steps, which we refer to as Windowing and Aggregating Na\"{\i}vely, respectively, and accordingly term the procedure as the WAN estimator: \begin{itemize}[leftmargin=*] \item Step $1$ (Windowing): Compute the integer